Alcoholism and Alcohol Abuse

 Discovering your child is drinking can generate fear, confusion, and anger in parents.
 It’s important to remain calm when confronting your teen, and only do so when everyone is sober.
 Explain your concerns and make it clear that your concern comes from a place of love.
 It’s important that your teen feels you are supportive.

 Five steps parents can take:

 - Lay down rules and consequences: Your teen should understand that drinking alcohol comes with specific consequences.
 But don’t make hollow threats or set rules that you cannot enforce.
 Make sure your spouse agrees with the rules and is prepared to enforce them.

-- Monitor your teen’s activity: Know where your teen goes and who he or she hangs out with.
+- Monitor your teen’s activity: Know where your teen goes and who they hang out with.
 Remove or lock away alcohol from your home and routinely check potential hiding places for alcohol—in backpacks, under the bed, between clothes in a drawer, for example.
-Explain to your teen that this lack of privacy is a consequence of him or her having been caught using alcohol.
+Explain to your teen that this lack of privacy is a consequence of having been caught using alcohol.

 - Encourage other interests and social activities.
 Expose your teen to healthy hobbies and activities, such as team sports, Scouts, and afterschool clubs.

 - Talk to your child about underlying issues.
 Drinking can be the result of other problems.
 Is your child having trouble fitting in?
 Has there been a recent major change, like a move or divorce, which is causing stress?

 - Get outside help: You don’t have to go it alone.
 Teenagers often rebel against their parents but if they hear the same information from a different authority figure, they may be more inclined to listen.
 Try seeking help from a sports coach, family doctor, therapist, or counselor.